Camping in Colorado: The Basics

-With so many campground locations, it’s easy to find a tranquil spot to get back to basics and revisit the simplicity of nature.
+With so many campgrounds to choose from, it’s easy to find a tranquil spot to get back to basics and revisit the simplicity of nature.
+Once you set up camp, you’ll soon realize that bird calls, meandering trails and lazy afternoons are welcome distractions from everyday life.
 Here’s a breakdown to help you decide what style of camping best suits you, as well as some basic information you’ll need to make the most of your experience.

 • Backpacking or bikepacking — Of all the forms of camping listed here, these are the most adventurous.
-You’ll spend the day hiking or riding through nature until you reach your campsite.
-Trips can last anywhere from a night to several weeks.
-First timers should consider shorter trips.
+Dispersed camping often requires hiking into a spot with no access to bathrooms, power or water.
+The upside is that you’ll be farther away from other campers in a more natural and remote setting, many times in a clearing with just an established fire ring.
+Trips can last anywhere from a night to several weeks, however, first-timers should consider shorter trips.
 And regardless of experience level, you should always let someone back home know your route and expected return time.

-Tip: With dispersed camping, backpacking and bikepacking, you’ll be carrying all of your supplies — including your tent, food and sleeping gear — with you.
+Pro tip: With dispersed camping, backpacking and bikepacking, you’ll be carrying all of your supplies — including your tent, food and sleeping gear — with you.
 Because of this, you’ll need to be mindful of what you pack so that you have everything you need, but don’t weigh yourself down.

 Picking a Campsite in Colorado